Recovered Territories: Origin and use of the term

 The underlying concept was to define post-war Poland as heir to the medieval Piasts' realm, which was simplified into a picture of an ethnically homogeneous state that matched post-war borders, as opposed to the later Jagiellon Poland, which was multi-ethnic and located further east.
 The argument that this territory in fact constituted "old Polish lands" seized on a pre-war concept developed by Polish right-wing circles attached to the SN.
 One reason for post-war Poland's favoring a Piast rather than a Jagiellon tradition was Joseph Stalin's refusal to withdraw from the Curzon line and the Allies' readiness to satisfy Poland with German territory instead.
 The original argument for awarding formerly German territory to Poland – compensation – was complemented by the argument that this territory in fact constituted former areas of Poland.
 Dmitrow says that "in official justifications for the border shift, the decisive argument that it presented a compensation for the loss of the eastern half of the pre-war Polish territory to the USSR, was viewed as obnoxious and concealed.
-Instead, a historical argumentation was foregrounded with the dogma, Poland had just returned to 'ancient Piast lands'."
+Instead, a historical argumentation was foregrounded with the dogma, Poland had just returned to "ancient Piast lands".
 Objections to the Allies' decisions and criticism of the Polish politicians' role at Potsdam were censored.
-In a commentary for Tribune, George Orwell likened the transfer of German population to transferring the whole of the Irish and Scottish population.
+In a commentary for Tribune, George Orwell likened the transfer of the German population to transferring the whole of the Irish and Scottish population.
 Also, the Piasts were perceived to have defended Poland against the Germans, while the Jagiellons' main rival had been the growing Duchy of Moscow, making them a less suitable basis for post-war Poland's Soviet-dominated situation.
 The People's Republic of Poland under the Polish Workers' Party thus supported the idea of Poland based on old Piast lands.
 The question of the Recovered Territories was one of the few issues that did not divide the Polish Communists and their opposition, and there was unanimity regarding the western border.
 Even the underground anti-Communist press called for the Piast borders, that would end Germanisation and Drang nach Osten.
 The official view was that the Poles had always had the inalienable and inevitable right to inhabit the Recovered Territories, even if prevented from doing so by foreign powers.
 Furthermore, the Piast concept was used to persuade the Allied Powers, who found it difficult to define a Polish "ethnographic territory", to assume that it would be an intolerable injustice to not "give the territories back".